Siedrid/gRasslands/README.md

 Many studies have shown, that the species number is the best response variable, therefore this alpha-diversity index will be used in the following random forest model.
 The code to calculate these indices is provided in the `data-raw` folder in the div.df.R script.
+The values for the diversity indices were randomized in the end for data privacy reasons.
+That’s why we have to expect rather low accuracies for the model.

 ## II.
 Train and Test Random Forest